allain/servicify/README.md

 Offerings can be:

 1. an asynchronous function (callback, or promised) and a spec of the form {name: 'NAME', version: 'SEMVER'}
+2. an object with asynchronous methods (callback, or promised) and a spec of the form {name: 'NAME', version: 'SEMVER'}
-2. a package name that exports one of #1
+3. a package name that exports one of the above

 `offer` returns a promise which resolves to an object with stop and an invoke methods, as well as any driver specific properties it may have.